Ohtani Goes Hitless; Japan Rallies To Beat Australia for 1st Place In Pool C

 Australia vs. Japan Highlights ⚾️

-Kun-Yu Chiang bunted home Chieh-Hsien Chen with the go-ahead run in the top of the 10th for Taiwan, which completed the group at 2-2.
+Kun-Yu Chiang bunted home Chieh-Hsien Chen with the go-ahead run in the top of the 10th for Chinese Taipei, which completed the group at 2-2.

-Yu Chang and Tsung-Che Chen had solo homers for Taiwan and Stuart Fairchild hit a two-run drive for a 4-3 lead in the eighth, his second home run of the tournament after a grand slam against the Czech Republic.
+Yu Chang and Tsung-Che Chen had solo homers for Chinese Taipei and Stuart Fairchild hit a two-run drive for a 4-3 lead in the eighth, his second home run of the tournament after a grand slam against Czechia.

 "That was one of the most fun games I've ever played in my life," said Fairchild, an outfielder in the Cleveland organization whose mother is from Taiwan.